-- If you're worried about the security and integrity of your data, it's a great idea to map network drive while using a VPN in Windows 10 & 11.
+- If you're worried about the security and integrity of your data, you can map the network drive using a VPN in Windows 10 & 11.

-- It's not a complicated procedure, you just need to install a VPN and connect to a server before starting the file operations in your LAN.
+- It's not a complicated procedure, you just need to install a VPN and connect to a server before starting the process on LAN.

 Mapping network drives over VPN on Windows 10 is a great way to increase the security of your computer and network.